ispras/casr/docs/usage.md

       [ARGS]...
 Add "-- ./binary <arguments>" to run executable

     Options:
       -o, --output <REPORT>    Path to save report.
 Path can be a directory, then report name is generated
           --stdout             Print CASR report to stdout
           --stdin <FILE>       Stdin file for program
-      -t, --timeout <SECONDS>  Timeout (in seconds) for target execution [default: disabled] --ignore <FILE>    File with regular expressions for functions and file paths that should be ignored
+      -t, --timeout <SECONDS>  Timeout (in seconds) for target execution, 0 value means that timeout is disabled [default: 0]
+          --ignore <FILE>      File with regular expressions for functions and file paths that should be ignored
       -h, --help               Print help
       -V, --version            Print version

 Example: